+: for positive real values x, the largest integer less than or equal to x

 Note that the path length uses the unit km and the frequency the unit MHz

 Variation: (indoor – indoor) = in

 The lognormal distribution trial is made using a standard deviation entered by the user and covering the variation, internal in the building, due to building design, in furniture of the rooms, etc. The default value is in = 10 dB.